praveenoruganti/praveenoruganti-springboot/0_Projects/praveenoruganti-spring-cloud-eureka-server/ReadMe.md

 ```

-As we have discussed earlier, praveenoruganti-flipkart-ordermanagement-service is interacting with praveenoruganti-flipkart-billing-service with the help of rest template and let’s see the code of it.
+As we have discussed earlier, praveenoruganti-flipkart-ordermanagement-service is interacting with praveenoruganti-flipkart-billing-service with the help of rest template and letï¿½s see the code of it.

 ```JAVA